OctopusDeploy/docs/docs/getting-started/best-practices/notifications.md

 hideInThisSection: true
 ---

-Octopus Deploy provides multiple mechanisms for notifying you of specific actions within Octopus Deploy.
+Octopus Deploy provides multiple mechanisms for notifying you and your users specific actions within Octopus Deploy.
 These include:

 - [Subscriptions](/docs/administration/managing-infrastructure/subscriptions/index.md) to send out notifications when specific events occur within Octopus.
 Both email and webhook subscriptions are currently supported.
 - [Email notification step](/docs/projects/built-in-step-templates/email-notifications.md) to send out an email during a deployment or runbook run.